Authentication states

 Always include a useful Default in dynamic blocks

-This ensures guests see relevant content even when customer data is unavailable.
+This ensures guests see relevant content even when auth-data is unavailable.

 Keep defaults non‑sensitive